-The city of Salzburg, Austria has a lot to offer those who aim to explore the city in a few short days.
+The city of Salzburg, Austria has a lot to offer those who only a few short days to explore the city.

-Whether you are visiting the city aiming to explore the local culture or you are just seeking a little break from hectic city life, Salzburg is a destination that you will truly enjoy!
+Whether you are visiting the city to explore the local culture or you are just seeking a little break from hectic big city life, Salzburg is a destination that you will truly enjoy!

 Salzburg Marionette Theater